Cghlewis/data-mgmt-ed-research-book/_book/12-data-storage.md

         - Design a system for requesting access (e.g., designate a person to email, develop a survey form that is submitted to a designated person)
           - In that system, the researcher should describe what data they are requesting (i.e., what variables, from what time periods), as well as the purpose of their analysis.
 It may be helpful to build a data request process that involves providing data dictionaries and other documentation to researchers to review before requesting data.
         - Decide who needs to review the request to ensure all requested information is available (e.g., a data manager), and who needs to give final approval for the data request submission (e.g., a PI)
-        - Design a system for gathering data for requestors (e.g., will you provide researchers will full datasets or will you narrow datasets based on specific requests)
+        - Design a system for gathering data for requestors (e.g., will you provide researchers with full datasets or will you narrow datasets based on specific requests)
-          - If narrowing datasets for researchers, where will new datasets be stored? (e.g., a "data request" folder) (see Figure \@ref(fig:fig13-3))
+          - If narrowing datasets for researchers, where will new datasets be stored? (e.g., a "data request" folder) (see Figure \@ref(fig:fig13-4))
         - Consider how you will share datasets with researchers (e.g., a secure link to a cloud folder, using secure file transfer)
         - Consider how you will track data requests
           - It is important to keep track of data requests in case of situations such as errors found in the data.
 In those cases, you can reach back out to researchers to inform them that errors were found and new versions of the data are available.

 <div class="figure" style="text-align: center">
 <img src="img/data-request.PNG" alt="Example set up for a data request folder" width="70%" />
-<p class="caption">(\#fig:fig13-3)Example set up for a data request folder</p>
+<p class="caption">(\#fig:fig13-4)Example set up for a data request folder</p>
 </div>

 Last, if maintaining your electronic data long-term sounds like too much effort for your team, there are other options.
 Many universities have institutional repositories that often include services such as data curation and preservation.
 Additionally, there are several external repositories that offer curation and preservation services where you may be able to deposit your data for long-term storage.
 It's possible that depositing your data in one of these two options may also align with publicly sharing your data, which we will review in Chapter \@ref(share).